mainej/re-stated/README.md

                        [customer-component customer])])))
 ```

-Need to poll an API for updates?
-Or track how a user has interacted with an
+Need to clear request status after a few seconds?
+Or poll an API for updates?
+Or
-input field?
-Or walk a user through a wizard?
-These are great use cases for
+track how a user has interacted with an input field?
+Or walk a user through a
-state machines too.
-What other tools will you build?
+wizard?
+These are great use cases for state machines too.
+What else will you
+build?

 ## Inspiration